johnsogg/cs1300/README.md

 to type your own homework assignments and _attribute any collaborators or source web sites._

-Reading Material
+Reading / Viewing Material
 ==========

 There is no required book for this course.
-Textbooks are absurdly expensive, and there are a number of high-quality introductory texts available online.
+Textbooks are absurdly expensive, and there are a number of high-quality introductory texts (and videos!) available online.
 Learning to program is best done by writing lots and lots of code.
 So: I will suggest readings from these books throughout the course, but _none of it will sink in unless you write code to